FrederikNygaardSvendsen/FrederikNygaardSvendsen.github.io/_posts/2016-05-13-ef-migration-exe-update-database.md

 ---
 layout: post
-title: EF migration.exe 'update-database'
+title: Entity Framework & migration.exe to 'update-database'
 tags:
-- EF
-- Enitity
-- Framework
+- Enitity Framework
-- update
-- database
-- update-database
 ---
 It is possible to use the migration.exe file to fire a update-database statement against your builded/compiled project.
 Launch it through powershell.
 Example command: